Centre for Gender, Sexuality and Difference

 The research unites a series of critical and international perspectives and includes among other queer theories, gender studiesaffect studies, post- and de-colonial studies, masculinity studies and critical race theory.
 These perspectives are centred around the analysis of culture and power.

-The Center for Gender, Sexuality and Difference manages and teaches the education in Gender Studies.
+The Centre for Gender, Sexuality and Difference manages and teaches the education in Gender Studies.

 CHAD analyses how AIDS emerged and how it was understood, signified and (en)countered in four empirical fields: